A Police K-9 Bit Its Handler 6 Times. What to do?

 What type of temperament does this dog have?
 Is it a highly motivated dog for rewards?
 Or does it lack drive for the work?
 Do you have to force the dog in simple obedience?

-With dogs that lack motivation, trainers often applying corrections sooner than what they should because they are not seeing results quick enough.
-Unfortunately, that’s the wrong thing those dogs need.
+With dogs that lack motivation, trainers often apply corrections sooner than when they should because they are not seeing results quickly enough.
+Unfortunately, that’s the wrong thing to do and not what those dogs need.
+This often can ruin any motivation the dog had and the relationship with the handler.

 Highly Motivated Dogs

-So, the first approach with a motivated dog should always be to be to teach the dog what it needs to do to get its rewards, hence “reward-based training.”
+So, the first approach with a motivated dog should always be to teach the dog what it needs to do to get its rewards, hence “reward-based training.”

 Keep in mind that reward-based training is nonconfrontational.
 There is zero pressure on the dog, so that eliminates any handler aggression.